-There is no PBX-side programming for setting up the subscriber station sets.
-All the forwarding of the subscriber phones is defined on the subscriber station set directly.
-The subscriber should be directed to set their internal and external ring no answer and busy forwarding conditions to the Pilot Number setting defined to the hunt group.
+All the forwarding of the subscriber station sets can be defined directly on subscriber station set using feature access codes.
+The subscriber should be directed to set their internal and external ring no answer and busy forwarding conditions to the extension number assigned to the hunt group configuration.